denniskigen/ampath-forms-old/docs/getting-started/create_a_form.md

 ## Step 7: Save your Form

-When you're done working on your Form, you can save the Form by going to **File** and then clicking **Save to Server**.
-Doing so launches a modal asking you to enter details related to your Form.
+When you're done working on your form, you can save the form by going to **File** and then clicking **Save to Server**.
+Doing so launches a modal asking you to enter details related to your form.

 ![Save modal](/img/save-modal.png)

-Press **OK** to save your Form, and then **Exit** to leave the Schema Editor.
+Press **OK** to save your form, and then **Exit** to leave the Schema Editor.

-You should now be able to see your new Form in the Forms List.
+You should now be able to see your new form in the Forms List.